goferwplynie/cutie/Readme.md

 `--nc` — turn off colored output (color is on by default)

 💡 You can run this command automatically when your shell starts.
 It only checks for reminders in the file and doesn’t add new ones unless the date changed.
-Reminders are always refreshed after adding a new project or when the date changes. checks the reminders file and displays some encouraging texts for your project.
+Reminders are always refreshed after adding a new project or when the date changes.

 example output of `cutie remind` :33 :
 ```